qrzbing/zed-android-port/README.md

 - [#34633 — start of termux build](https://github.com/zed-industries/zed/issues/34633) — community attempt to compile Zed inside Termux.
 SIGSEGV in `cranelift-codegen`. **Closed as "not planned"** (Jul 2025).
 - [#43207 — gpui: On Android](https://github.com/zed-industries/zed/issues/43207) — sits in the GPUI Roadmap as "Wide Scope" since Nov 2025.

 This repo is what those threads were asking for, built independently.
-The Termux build attempt failed because the upstream `wasmtime`/`cranelift` dependencies don't compile inside Termux — we sidestep that by building the APK on a desktop with `cargo-ndk` and running our own custom Termux userland in-process.
+The Termux build attempt failed because the upstream `wasmtime`/`cranelift` dependencies don't compile inside Termux that was sidestep that by building the APK on a desktop with `cargo-ndk` and running our own custom Termux userland in process.
 No fork of upstream-Zed-with-android-cfg is needed; the Editor / Workspace / Project / Search / GitGraph / Terminal / Extensions crates run unchanged.
 The work is at the platform boundary — see [Architecture](#architecture).

 ## What it is

-Real Zed: gpui rendering with Vulkan via wgpu, the upstream `Editor`, `Workspace`, `Project`, `MultiWorkspace`, `Search`, `GitPanel`, `GitGraph`, `Extensions` and `Terminal` crates running unchanged.
-Not a webview.
-Not Termux + SSH to a server.
-Not proot or a chroot.
-The actual Rust `.so` runs as the app process; gpui composites every pixel directly via the Adreno Vulkan driver.
+Zed compiled from the source for Android : gpui rendering with Vulkan via wgpu, the upstream `Editor`, `Workspace`, `Project`, `MultiWorkspace`, `Search`, `GitPanel`, `GitGraph`, `Extensions` and `Terminal` crates running unchanged.
+Its not a webview (no shade at electron).Bypassess termux + SSH to a server ( since we have our own bootstrap).
+The actual Rust `.so` runs as the app process; gpui composites every pixel (yes, you read that right) directly via the Adreno Vulkan driver.

-The trick: a custom `gpui_android` platform backend (Vulkan surface lifecycle, JNI bridges, touch/keyboard event translation) plus a Termux userland rebuilt under our app's package name so apt, bash, git, ssh, node, go, openjdk, rust-analyzer all run inside the app's data dir.
+The trick was bascialy a custom `gpui_android` platform backend (Vulkan surface lifecycle, JNI bridges, touch/keyboard event translation) plus a Termux userland rebuilt under our app's package name so apt, bash, git, ssh, node, go, openjdk, rust-analyzer all run inside the app's data dir.
 Everything else is upstream Zed.

 ## What works